- Incubation system allowing multi-day timelapse

 - "Stack " -->"Make Movie ".
 Those steps in there are self-explanatory.

-If there is somebody using the scope after you within 1 hour, close MetaMorph, move your data, record your use of the system using the CoreResearch booking system, log-off the computer (If there are updates please install and shut down the computer so it is ready for the next person)
+If there is somebody using the scope after you within 1 hour, close MetaMorph, move your data, and leave the system on.

-If there is nobody booked after you within 1 hour, record your use of the system using the CoreResearch booking system then shutdown the system in the reverse order of startup
+If there is nobody booked after you within 1 hour, shutdown the system in the reverse order of startup.

-- Turn off the camera by pressing and holding #2 for 2 seconds
+- Turn off the microscopy and camera by switching off #2

 - Turn off the fluorescence lamp (#1)